Jamil Al Sayyed

-Jamil Al Sayyed (جميل السيد; born 1950) is a Lebanese politician, a current Member of the Parliament of Lebanon, and the former head of Lebanon's Sureté Générale or Lebanese General Security Directorate.
-He was arbitrarily detained for four years, from 2005 to 2009 by a law he drafted himself during the Syrian occupation of Lebanon, due to his alleged involvement in the assassination of former Lebanese prime minister Rafik Hariri.
+Jamil Al Sayyed (جميل السيد; born 1950) is a Lebanese politician and a current member of the parliament of Lebanon.
+He is the former head of Lebanon's Sureté Générale or Lebanese General Security Directorate.
+He was arbitrarily detained and released after four years from 2005 to 2009, due to his alleged involvement in the assassination of former Lebanese prime minister Rafik Hariri.

 He was released on 29 April 2009 due to "inconsistencies in the statements of key witnesses and of a lack of corroborative evidence to support these statements and to the fact that some witnesses had modified their statements and one key witness had expressly retracted his original statement incriminating the persons detained".
-On August 18, 2020,The Special Tribunal for Lebanon declared officially in his final judgment on Hariri assassination case that Jamil Sayyed was illegally detained for four years by violation of the international law, and that the United Nations (UN) should compensate him and apologize publicly for his illegal detention, and that the Lebanese authorities should do the same.
+In 2020 the Special Tribunal for Lebanon declared officially in his final judgment on Hariri assassination case that Jamil Sayyed's detention was illegal and that the United Nations (UN) should compensate him and publicly apologize for his illegal detention, and that the Lebanese authorities should do the same.
 He was never charged with a crime.

-He is also a recipient of many International orders and decorations, notably the French Légion d'Honneur, at the grade of “Commandeur”.
+He is a holder of many medals and recognitions, among which the most prestigious French Legion of Honour, at the rank of COMMENDEUR.

 Early life and education

-Sayyed was born into a Shia family in the Bekaa village of Al Nabi Ayla, near Ablah, in 1950.
+Sayyed was born into a Shia Muslim family in the Bekaa village of Al Nabi Ayla, near Ablah, in 1950.
 He graduated from al Hikmeh school in Beirut.

 Career

-After graduation from the Lebanese Military Academy in 1971, he was sent to France for a one-year military training course with the French Army.
+After graduation from the Lebanese Army Military Academy in 1971, he was sent to France for a one-year military training course with the French Army.
 After his return to Lebanon he was assigned for two years as military trainer for cadet officers, then he was sent to the Egyptian Army in Cairo for a military course as antitank missile trainer before serving in the armored corps as commander of Anti-tank Autonomous Unit of the Lebanese Army in Beirut until June 1976.

 Due to the civil war which started in Lebanon early 1975 and led to the division of the Lebanese Army into religious units, Sayyed refused to join any of them.

 Later in September 1976 he decided to join the First Brigade in Bekaa, the Bekaa valley which remained the only multi- communitarian unit in the Lebanese army during the civil war under brigadier general Ibrahim Shaheen, who at that time and in coordination with other Christian, Muslim and Druze officers established the Vanguards of the Lebanese Army against the Arab Lebanese Army formed of defected army units and headed by the defected Lt Ahmad Al Khatib who was backed by Palestinian Fatah Organization (PLO) and its leftist Lebanese allies.